645303401/hello-world_zy/README.md

 This is the first git repo in 645303401 account ,created by zy , 2016-04-19.This day should be memorized .
 I have read the indroduction and after that i want to add some info to make sure it works.
 The end.

+3years later ,  i add some infomation in it in U.S.A. .
+Hope i can learn it well